MicrosoftDocs/entra-docs/docs/id-governance/scenarios/deploy-sap-netweaver.md

 ---

 # Deploy SAP NetWeaver AS ABAP 7.51
-This document will guide you in setting up a lab environment with SAP ECC for testing.
+This document guides you in setting up a lab environment with SAP ECC for testing.

 ## Deploying SAP NetWeaver AS ABAP 7.51 on ASE test environment from the SAP Cloud Appliance Library

  1. Navigate to the SAP Cloud Appliance Library: https://cal.sap.com/.
- 2. Create an account for yourself in the SAP CAL and login to the SAP Cloud Appliance Library. https://calstatic.hana.ondemand.com/res/docEN/042bb15ad2324c3c9b7974dbde389640.html
+ 2. Create an account for yourself in the SAP CAL and log in to the SAP Cloud Appliance Library. https://calstatic.hana.ondemand.com/res/docEN/042bb15ad2324c3c9b7974dbde389640.html
  3. Navigate to the [Appliance Templates - SAP Cloud Appliance Library](https://cal.sap.com/console/tenant_QMOV0I8VZP4H#/applianceTemplates) page
  4. Search for the **7.51** appliance template and click the Create Appliance button to create a **SAP NetWeaver AS ABAP 7.51 SP02 on ASE** appliance.
  :::image type="content" source="media/deploy-sap-netweaver/sap-1.png" alt-text="Screenshot of SAP Appliance Templates." lightbox="media/deploy-sap-netweaver/sap-1.png":::

  5. Choose Create a new account.
  Using the **Standard Authorization for Authorization** Type requires the following permissions:
  The standard authorization includes permissions to create and manage appliances.
-Note that the roles required by the Microsoft Azure user who grants permissions to SAP Cloud Appliance Library are:
+The roles required by the Microsoft Azure user who grants permissions to SAP Cloud Appliance Library are:
- - Option 1: You are an administrator of the subscription, that is, your user has the role Owner and has access to scope /subscriptions/.
+ - Option 1: An administrator of the subscription, that is, your user has the role Owner and has access to scope /subscriptions/.
  - Option 2: Your Microsoft Azure user has the roles Contributor and User Access Administrator and has access to scope /subscriptions/.
 You must also have the role of Global Administrator for the Azure Active Directory.
  Using the **Authorization with Application** for Authorization Type requires you to manually register an application in your Azure AD tenant and grant it the Contributor role to your subscription.
  You must create an application registration and assign the role Contributor to the corresponding application for your subscription.
 For more information on how to use this option, see this document and the question How to authorize an application in the Microsoft Azure portal?

- In this guide we will use **Authorization with Application**:
+ In this guide, we'll use **Authorization with Application**:
  :::image type="content" source="media/deploy-sap-netweaver/sap-3.png" alt-text="Screenshot of account creation." lightbox="media/deploy-sap-netweaver/sap-3.png":::

  6. Click the Test Connection button.
 Enter the name of your appliance and choose a master password to access your SAP instance.
 Click Create to provision resources into Azure AD tenant